 by Jack Goho

 Gideon Analytical Laboratories received two components for analysis.
-We received one 10TTS08S phase control silicon controlled rectifier (SCR) and a FDC6324L integrated load switch.
+We received one 10TTS08S phase control silicon controlled rectifier (SCR) and an FDC6324L integrated load switch.
 A silicon controlled rectifier (SCR) is a four-layer solid-state current-controlling device.
 It consists of four layers of semiconductors, which form NPNP or PNPN structures have three P-N junctions labeled J1, J2 and J3, and three terminals.
 The anode terminal of an SCR is connected to the p-type material of a PNPN structure, and the cathode terminal is connected to the n-type layer, while the gate of the SCR is connected to the p-type material nearest to the cathode.
 The FDC6324L integrated load switches are suited for low voltage high side load switch application where low conduction loss and ease of driving are needed.
 The goal was to determine the reasons why the 10TTS08S SCR and the FDC6324L were failing.

 Gideon Analytical Laboratories is one of the finest electronic failure analysis laboratories in the world.
-We have the knowledge, the technology, and the experience to solve to determine the cause of almost any electronic failure.
+We have the knowledge, the technology, and the experience to determine the cause of almost any electronic failure.
 Over the past few decades, we have helped hundreds of companies save millions of dollars.
 If your company has devices that are failing, give Gideon Analytical Laboratories a call today.